Eric-Lpcr/AdventOfCode2021/day15/README.md

 pattern with modulo, compute the increase according to the tile coords, and reduce it in the 1 to 9 range.

 And here it goes, so efficient.
 Again a very nice library for graph algorithms, easy to use, easy to specialize.

+Graphs make me go to bed so late...